CityOfPhiladelphia/phila-vue-comps/README.md

 # phila-vue-comps

-phila-vue-comps is a library of Vue components that can be used in apps which use Vue.js.
+phila-vue-comps is a library of Vue components that can be used in apps which use [Vue.js](https://vuejs.org/v2/guide/) and [Vuex](https://vuex.vuejs.org/).
 It includes many data-presentation components such as [Vertical Tables](https://github.com/CityOfPhiladelphia/phila-vue-comps/wiki/Vertical-Table) or [Horizontal Tables](https://github.com/CityOfPhiladelphia/phila-vue-comps/wiki/Horizontal-Table), etc.

 ## To Include The Components In Your App
 * in a bundled app, use npm: